Learn about retention policies and retention labels

 - Default label for Outlook: Applying a default retention label to an Outlook folder

-When retention labels mark items as a record or a regulatory record, these labels are never automatically changed during their configured retention period.
-Only admins for the container can manually change or remove retention labels that mark items as a record, but not regulatory records.
+Only admins for the container can manually change or remove retention labels that mark items as a record, but can't manually change or remove retention labels that mark items as a regulatory record.
 For more information, see Compare restrictions for what actions are allowed or blocked.

 Monitoring retention labels